Tsolval/destiny5e/Hunter.md

 Grenade | Description | Benefit
 :---|:---|:---
-**Flux&nbsp;Grenade:** | An explosive grenade which deals additional damage when attached to enemies. | If your roll to hit meets or exceeds the AC of an enemy standing in the targeted area, the grenade sticks to this enemy and does an unavoidable 2d6 damage to it.
+**Flux Grenade:** | An explosive grenade which deals additional damage when attached to enemies. | If your roll to hit meets or exceeds the AC of an enemy standing in the targeted area, the grenade sticks to this enemy and does an unavoidable 2d6 damage to it.
-**Skip&nbsp;Grenade:** | A grenade which splits on impact, creating multiple projectiles which seek enemies. | The grenade no longer explodes, but splits into 5 drones which seek enemies within 20 yards of ground zero.
+**Skip Grenade:** | A grenade which splits on impact, creating multiple projectiles which seek enemies. | The grenade no longer explodes, but splits into 5 drones which seek enemies within 20 yards of ground zero.
 Drone targets must pass a DC 15 Dexterity save per drone or take 2d6 damage.
-**Arcbolt&nbsp;Grenade:** | A grenade that chains bolts of lightning to nearby enemies. | The grenade no longer explodes.
+**Arcbolt Grenade:** | A grenade that chains bolts of lightning to nearby enemies. | The grenade no longer explodes.
 When the grenade goes off, each target in the area is hit by a bolt of lightning which then chains to a creature within 10 feet of that target.
 Each target hit by a lightning bolt takes 2d10 damage.

 #### Additional Features
 At level 7, you choose one of the following abilities.

 Feature | Description | Benefit
 :---|:---|:---
-**Fleet&nbsp;Footed:** | Increases maximum sprint speed. | Your movement is increased by 5.
+**Fleet Footed:** | Increases maximum sprint speed. | Your movement is increased by 5.
-**Quick&nbsp;Draw:** | Weapons are ready immediately. | You can ready your weapon as a bonus action.
+**Quick Draw:** | Weapons are ready immediately. | You can ready your weapon as a bonus action.
 **Shadowjack:** | Increases the duration of invisibility effects. | The durations of your Arc Powered stealth abilities are increased to 5 rounds.

 And at 9th level, you can add one of the following abilities.